create3000/x_ite/docs/_posts/components/Interpolation/ColorInterpolator.md

 ColorInterpolator generates a range of Color values that can be ROUTEd to a `<Color>` node's color attribute.

-The ColorInterpolator node belongs to the **Interpolation** component and its container field is *children.* It is available since X3D version 3.0 or later.
+The ColorInterpolator node belongs to the **Interpolation** component and its default container field is *children.* It is available since X3D version 3.0 or later.

 ## Hierarchy